Avi18971911/Augur/README.md

 Note that the front-end only has one working component: the navigation page.
 You can immediately click on `Search` to receive the list of logs and spans you triggered in Back-end Step 4.
-You can expand the logs and spans to see the JSON package of all the details of that specific log or span.
+You can expand the logs and spans to see the JSONized version of all the details of that specific log or span.
 If you scroll in the table to the right, you can show the Chain of Events in a DAG below the table by clicking on the `Show CoE` button.
 This will show the causal relationships between the logs and spans in the database.
 Note that the CoE is not yet fully functional, and is a work in progress.
 To receive the best results, heavily stagger (2s between each curl command) the login attempts in Back-end Step 4.